Jeremy Borthwick

 portfolio of ui, ux and other fine acronyms

-I lead product design for big brands like MINI and Harvard, and tiny startups like Ten Percent Happier and Mapkin.
+I lead product design for big brands like Medium, Meta, MINI and Harvard, and tiny startups like Ten Percent Happier and Mapkin.
 I grew up in the swamps of Florida before escaping to the blizzards of Boston, but maintain a healthy fear of snakes.

 Check out my résumé here.